opencustodynet/oc-vault/README.md

 cargo test --features lunahsm --no-run
 ```

-build for `lunahsm` (output: `target/debug/vault-proxy`):
+You can use this command to build for `lunahsm` (output: `target/debug/vault-proxy`):
 ```bash
 cargo build --features lunahsm
 ```

 ## `lunahsm_fm`
-Then, you can build `vault-core` as a FM module for Luna HSM using `build_fm.sh` script (output: `target/powerpc-unknown-linux-gnu/release/vault-core.bin`).
+You can build `vault-core` as a FM module for Luna HSM using `build_fm.sh` script (output: `target/powerpc-unknown-linux-gnu/release/vault-core.bin`).
 This script compiles `vault-core` as a static library for powerpc, links it to the basic FM C library and builds it, and finally checks the final binary size to be sure that it is less than the Luna FM max size (8 MB).
 ```bash
 sh build_fm.sh
 ```